zalando/problem-spring-web/problem-spring-web/README.md

 The autoconfiguration will configure problem-spring-web to handle all problems plus Spring Security problems if Spring Security is detected

 ### WebMVC
-If you're not using Spring Boot, add the following dependencies to your project:
+If you're not using problem-spring-web-starter, add the following dependencies to your project:

 ```xml
 <dependency>